DelroyGayle/RockPaperScissorsLizardSpockVersion1/README.md

 I choose to use three images of each weapon in order that for each round, the computer could randomly choose an image to depict both the user's choice of weapon and the computer's choice of weapon.

-The fifteen images are as follows
+The fifteen images are as follows:

-* Rock
-* Paper
-* Scissors
-* Lizard
-* Spock

-### Images

-I chose to use 3 images for each of the game's shapes All the images are free for personal use in regards to their licensing.
-I sourced the images as follows:

 * **Rock**